-The planning proposal is to change the land use zoning, height and floor space ratio (FSR) controls in Woollahra Local Environmental Plan 2014 as follows:
+The planning proposal amended the land use zoning, height and floor space ratio (FSR) controls in Woollahra Local Environmental Plan 2014 as follows:

 Ian Street Car Park

 - rezone the land from Special Purpose Zone Infrastructure (Car Park) to Business Zone - Local Centre,

 - allow ‘residential flat building’ as an additional permitted use on the site

 - increase the maximum building height from 10.5m (3 storeys) to 14.1m (4 storeys),